 If you have a lot of pallet racks to inspect, or your warehouse is very big, you might want to separate the warehouse into sections that you can check at different instances.
 Find a plan of the systems, you should have Load Application and Rack Configuration (LARC) drawings on hand, and use them to divide your racking systems into more manageable inspections.
 It’s hard to concentrate fully on a task like inspecting over a long period so be smart and divide your inspections.

 One way of going about it is to prepare a schedule that allows you to concentrate on one or a few particular items during a specific inspection.

 You may want to use different employees to inspect different components and have a rotation in the inspection schedule to develop an awareness of pallet rack safety among your team.
 Most people working in material handling will tell you that safety is important, but few can accurately and consistently identify rack safety hazards.
 This is a good opportunity to teach them.

-Tip #3 Use the right tools for the job
+Tip #3: Use the right inspection tools for the job

-Equip yourself with adequate tools and equipment in order to have the most efficient inspection.
-These are a few pieces of equipment you may want to consider using:
+Equip yourself with adequate tools and equipment to have the most efficient inspection.
+There are a few pieces of equipment you may want to consider using: